Back to overview

 In SPAIKE, switching is a simple toggle: "Use NBBO Extreme" activates NBBO-based exit checking per leg group or per individual leg.

-Second Drilldown: from minute-level to second-level exits
+Drilldown: from minute-level exits to second- or tick-level precision

 Even with the best high/low data, most backtesting tools have a fundamental limitation: they operate at minute resolution.
 The backtest can tell that a stop loss or take profit was triggered within a given minute – but not exactly when.